opensearch-project/project-website/_posts/2025-05-23-Introducing-Common-Filters-in-OpenSearch-Hybrid-Query-Sub-Queries.md

 ## What's next?

 Currently, the common filter is always combined with subquery filters using logical `AND`.
-A proposed enhancement would introduce two new modes for more flexible behavior:
+A proposed enhancement would introduce two new modes intended to provide more flexible behavior:

 * **Logical OR:** Combines the common filter and the subquery filter using OR logic.
 A document is included if it matches **either** the common filter **or** the subquery filter—useful when broadening result criteria while still applying some global filtering.